 During the first 10 days, knowing how to take care of your newborn baby can make these days full of fun and excitement and lead to minimal stress.
 JOHNSON'S® is here to help you get off to a good start with a easy list of baby care tips for new moms!

 Your new-born may feel fragile and delicate to you, but don’t be afraid to touch, handle or hold her!
 In fact, studies show that babies who are held for more than 2 hours per day thrive better and cry less.
 No baby care guide can be complete without this valuable advice!
 Know about the various baby massage benefits.

 Remember: Your newborn’s neck muscles are not yet developed, so you will need to support her head whenever you pick her up.
 You should also support her head against your shoulder or with your opposite hand while carrying her.

 Baby care after birth invariably involves bathing your baby, which is one of the biggest challenges for a new mom.
 Learn how to bathe a baby and make sure you have all of the bathing supplies ready before she arrives so you don’t have to miss out on a moment with your new little one.
 Go for a gentle cleanser formulated for babies, like JOHNSON'S® Baby TOP-TO-TOE® Wash.
 If your baby has more hair, you might try a gentle shampoo, like JOHNSON'S® Baby Shampoo.
 Don’t be afraid to gently wash the soft spot (called fontanels) on your baby's head.

 How to Choose Products for Your Newborn

-- It should be tested for allergies: Allergens are widespread which means that no substance can be said to be free of any allergic reactions.
-However, for a product to be considered as a baby product, it must have been tested in the past and have proved negative for any allergic tendencies.
-In other words it must be Clinically Proven Mild.
+- It should be tested for allergies: Allergens are widespread which means that no substance can be said to be entirely free of any allergic reactions.
+However, for a product to be considered as a baby product, it must be tested and have proved negative for any allergic tendencies.
+In other words it must be “Clinically Proven Mild”.

 The First 10 Days Can Mean So Much More